 Inspect Your Home’s Exterior and Make Any Fixes

 Winter is not kind to your home’s exterior.
 Between cold weather and a rainy season, siding can come loose, rot, or just need a touch up.
 To keep your home looking great and functioning properly, use this time to power wash your siding and make any necessary fixes.
 While you’re at it, it’s not a bad idea to check the roof for any loose tiles.
 If you feel uncomfortable climbing up to your roof, a professional roofer can do an inspection.

 If you haven’t already done so, now is the time to tune-up your AC.
 A yearly maintenance tune-up will ensure your AC is running properly and make sure any small problems don’t turn into big ones.
 We recommend a tune-up before the summer starts, but if you haven’t scheduled one yet, what are you waiting for?
 A certified Moore Home Services technician will come to your home, preform a 26-point tune-up, and conduct a professional cleaning.
 The technician will inspect every part of the unit and let you know if they find any problems.

 Call Moore Home Services

 Ready for a tune-up?
 Our Diamond Certified technicians are here, working, and ready to help.
-Moore Home Services proudly serves our Santa Rosa, Sacramento, and surrounding communities.
+Moore Home Services proudly serve Santa Rosa and surrounding communities.
 If you need plumbing help, we’re here for that too.
 To schedule an appointment, click here to do so online, or reach out to one of our friendly call center representatives and they’ll be happy to assist you.